hiddify/hiddify.com/docs/manager/basic-concepts-and-troubleshooting/How-the-TLS-Trick-works-and-its-usage.md

 **Be careful:**
     > Depending on the operator, you may need to change the parameters.
     > Do not use the TLS fragment and TLS Padding parameters at the same time because they cancel each other out.

+In [this article](/manager/basic-concepts-and-troubleshooting/A-good-way-to-find-TLS-trick-values/), a suitable method for finding these values and configuring them in Hiddify Manager and the Hiddify app is introduced.